-Bali is undoubtely a beautiful place to visit, but there are many parts of the island that have succumbed to over-tourism.
-If you’re the type of person who feels the atmosphere of a place can be ruined by crowds of people, Munduk is definitely the place to go.
+Bali is undoubtedly a beautiful place to visit, but there are many parts of the island that have succumbed to over-tourism.
+If you’re the type of person who feels the atmosphere of a place can be ruined by crowds of people, Munduk is the place to go.

 Venturing into the wilderness of Munduk is an ideal escape from the throngs of tourists in Kuta, Seminyak, and Ubud.
 We spent a few days here the last time we were in Bali, and we barely saw anyone.
 In some cafes, we were the only ones dining, and when we hiked the Munduk Waterfalls, we only encountered a few other hikers.

 Despite the lack of crowds, there are still plenty of things to do in Munduk to keep you occupied.
 This is what makes Munduk such a special place to stay in Bali.

 Hinduism is the main religion in Bali, which is in contrast to most of Indonesia’s other islands which are predominantly Muslim.
 Bali is home to dozens of Hindu temples – each one beautiful and unique – and Ulun Danu Beratan Temple in Mundok is no exception.

 Appearing to float on Lake Beratanone, Ulun Danu Beratan is one of the best known and frequently photographed temples in Bali – similar to Uluwatu Temple and Tanah Lot Temple (one of the most popular things to do in Canggu).

 The temple is also surrounded by manicured gardens full of stunning red flowers and the grounds are a lovely place for a stroll once you’re done photographing the temple.

 I would be lying if I said I wasn’t a foodie at heart.
 Food is one of my favorite things about traveling to different countries.
 There are so many flavors, textures, and aromas, and each country’s cuisine is different from the next.